-In all seriousness, we put together this list of toilets for our hosts, who do the dirty work to set up toilets, outhouses, golden thrones of all materials, shapes and sizes at their campsites.
-We just thought some other people may be into it too.
-(Were we wrong?)
+In all seriousness, this list celebrates our Hipcamp Hosts, who do the dirty work to set up toilets, outhouses, and golden thrones of all materials, shapes, and sizes at their campsites.

-So without further ado, below are many different toilet options to inspire the next addition to your campsite:
+Without further ado, below are many different toilet options to inspire the next addition to your campsite.

-Fun fact: Moon adorned outhouses have been around since Colonial times.
+Fun fact: Moon-adorned outhouses have been around since Colonial times.
 When many people couldn’t read, crescent moon shapes were the symbol for women’s outhouses, while men’s outhouses were marked by stars.
-The cutout shapes allowed some light to pee, I mean peep, into the outhouses when there were no windows.
-It is believed that the moon shape has persisted (though one Hipcamp outhouse has a star) because while men’s outhouses were left in bad shape, women’s outhouses have stood the test of time.
+The cutout shapes allowed some light to pee—err, peep—into the outhouses when there were no windows.
+It is believed that the moon shape has persisted (though one Hipcamp outhouse has a star) because women’s outhouses more often stood the test of time than men’s.

 Signs are a quick and easy way to make your campsite safer, easier to navigate, and more friendly.

 When you’re trying to get in and get out, there’s something comforting—relaxing, even—about a clean, simple outhouse design.

 Be it a simple porta-potty, a toilet tucked behind some bushes, or just a box out there for everyone to see, lots of campers aren’t afraid to get bare with the bare minimum.

 Elevated above the ground, these are thrones made for queens and kings of the campsite.

 One with their campsite, these outhouses seem to blend seamlessly into their environments.

 From an extraterrestrial capsule in the desert to a boho-chic tapestry tavern, these hip outhouses are ready for the funky.